Maximinounours/projet-rattrapage/README.md

+Document not really up to date and exhaustive

 This readme explains how I applied some of the notions I understand from ROS2.

 The idea is to generate my own simulation with my own robot.
 Make some nodes and other routines to have the robot perform some actions. and more to come